Carmen Russo: 1987–1993 : Marriage, return in Rai and Spanish TV

-After this, Turchi suggested to leave the private channels of Silvio Berlusconi and return to RAI.
 Russo participated in the TV musical Io Jane, tu Tarzan directed by Enzo Trapani.
 The show did not achieve success despite the ballets always being elaborate.
-Due to the failure of her last program in 1990, Russo did only some appearances as a guest in several TV shows: Buonasera con Tino Scotti, Blitz, Black- out, Mixer, Stasera niente di nuovo, Playboy di mezzanotte, Pop Corn, A botta calda, and "Domenica, in which she was a permanent guest in the 1990–1991 season.
+Due to the failure of her last program in 1990, Russo did only some appearances as a guest on several TV shows: Buonasera con Tino Scotti, Blitz, Black- out, Mixer, Stasera niente di nuovo, Playboy di mezzanotte, Pop Corn, A botta calda, and "Domenica, on which she was a permanent guest in the 1990–1991 season.